hilton/hilton.github.com/blog/_posts/2023-11-14-feature-rollout.md

 In B2B, it may even require longer timescales, so that customers plan to change how they work.

 Retirement revisits all of the previous steps, to manage the change in product capability.
-It essentially via a new _negative feature_ that removes an existing feature.
+It essentially introduces a new _negative feature_ that removes an existing feature.

 ## End-to-end feature management